-Over the past few days, we have been watching, listening and learning from our Black friends, colleagues and fellow wanderlusters.
-And our hearts are shattered watching members of our own community live through this time in our history.
+Here at Hydaway, we have been watching, listening, and learning from our Black friends.
+Our hearts have felt shattered watching members of our own community live through this time in our history.

-We know that it’s part of our responsibility to better serve the Black community – especially in the travel and outdoors industries.
+We know it’s part of our responsibility to better serve the Black community.
 We stand for diversity and inclusivity in our space and we recognize that we can’t fight for our environment without fighting racism first.

-We’ve put together some educational resources, links of organizations to support and follow, and ways to donate if you are able.
+We’ve put together some educational resources, links to organizations to support and follow, and ways to donate if you are able.

 We Recommend Reading: